 The handling of operation mode through DC-DC Control Word (No. 90761500) takes priority over the selection made through parameter Operation Mode (No. 2504).
-As shown in the figure below, the bits ranging from 0 to 3 of DC-DC Control (No. 9076) will override the preceding mode.
-The priority is in ascending order, therefore bit zero is prioritized over bits when enabled.
+As shown in the figure below, bits 0-3 of DC-DC Control (No. 9076) override the preceding mode.
+The priority is in ascending order, therefore bit zero is prioritized over the other bits when enabled.